 But you still have to plan ahead

-In order to have maternity coverage, you must have an in-force health insurance policy that’s ACA-compliant (or one that pre-dates 2014 and happens to have maternity coverage included – but those are rare).
+In order to have maternity coverage, you must have an in-force health insurance policy that’s ACA-compliant (or one that predates 2014 and happens to have maternity coverage included – but those are rare in the individual market).
 And while medical underwriting is no longer used to determine eligibility for coverage – which means that being pregnant won’t cause an application to be declined – there’s only a short window each year during which you can enroll in a health plan.
-For 2017 coverage, it starts November 1, 2016 and runs until January 31, 2017.
+In most states, it runs from November 1 to January 15, with coverage effective January 1 or February 1, although there are several state-run exchanges that offer longer enrollment periods.

-But for now, it’s important to keep in mind that while all ACA-compliant plans cover maternity, you cannot go uninsured and simply plan to enroll in a policy if and when you get pregnant.
+That means it’s important to keep in mind that while all ACA-compliant plans cover maternity, you most likely cannot go uninsured and simply plan to enroll in a policy if and when you get pregnant.
 And if you have a grandmothered or grandfathered plan that doesn’t include maternity coverage, you cannot switch to a plan with maternity if you get pregnant – you’d have to wait until the next open enrollment, which only comes around once a year, unless you experience a qualifying event.